ietf-wg-acme/acme/draft-ietf-acme-acme.md

 4. Changing the account key pair for the account, locking out the legitimate account holder

-For this reason, it is RECOMMENDED that account key pairs be used for no other purpose besides ACME authentication.
+For this reason, it is RECOMMENDED that each account key pair be used only for authentication of a single ACME account.
 For example, the public key of an account key pair MUST NOT be included in a certificate.
+If an ACME client receives a request from a user for account creation or key roll-over using an account key that the client knows to be used elsewhere, then the client MUST return an error.
+Clients that manage account keys on behalf of users SHOULD generate a fresh account key for every account creation or roll-over operation.
+Note that given the requirements of
+{{#finding-an-account-url-given-a-key}}, servers will not create accounts with reused keys anyway.

-ACME clients MUST NOT reuse the same account key for multiple accounts, and MUST NOT allow account key roll-over to a previously-used account key.
+ACME clients MUST NOT reuse
+the same account key for multiple accounts, and MUST NOT allow account key roll-over to a previously-used account key.
 ACME servers MUST NOT create a new account using an account key already associated with an account on the server.